Donald Trump Commits To A Peaceful Transfer Of Power In Election: ‘I Absolutely Want That’

-During an NBC News town hall on Thursday — available on YouTube — Donald Trump claimed he would move forward with a peaceful transfer of power after the election.
+During an NBC News town hall on Thursday — available on YouTube — Donald Trump claimed he would move forward with a peaceful transfer of power if he loses the November election.

 “The answer is yes I will,” he said after Savannah Guthrie pressed him on the issue.
 “But I want it to be an honest election.
 And so does everybody else.”